BU-ISCIII/relecov-tools/README.md

 ```

 ### build-schema
 The `build-schema` module provides functionality to generate and manage JSON Schema files based on database definitions from Excel spreadsheets.
 It automates the creation of JSON Schemas, including validation, drafting, and comparison with existing schemas.
+Uses the generated JSON schema to create a structured Excel template.

 ```
 Usage: relecov-tools build-schema [OPTIONS]

   Generates and updates JSON Schema files from Excel-based database definitions.
+  Uses the generated JSON schema to create a structured Excel template.

 Options:
   -i, --input_file PATH     Path to the Excel document containing the database